 Yoga Therapy—or as we call it Yoga As Medicine— is the selective use of various yoga tools — such as poses, breathing techniques, relaxation exercises and meditation, as well as dietary and lifestyle advice — to help people with virtually any health condition, physical or psychological.
 Because people's health and fitness vary, we often modify poses or use props to make the practices safe and effective.
 In Yoga As Medicine, we perform detailed holistic assessments of each client—evaluating body, mind, spirit and environment—and then craft a personalized yoga program.
 And that's precisely what we teach in our seminars and teacher trainings.
 Yoga therapy can be used by itself or as an adjunct to any conventional or alternative medical treatment.

-In conjunction with a just-released online course on Yoga As Medicine on Yoga U, I recorded this video.
+In conjunction with an online course on Yoga As Medicine on Yoga U, I recorded this video.
 It's over 40 minutes long, and is a good introduction to my overall approach to yoga therapy, my ideas about what yoga teachers and therapists should — and shouldn't — be doing with students with medical conditions, integrating yoga into modern medical care, etc. I had a lot of fun recording this interview and hope you enjoy it!

 Yoga As Medicine

 In all Yoga As Medicine courses, we take an eclectic approach, grounded in science and a strong foundation of good alignment and mindful breathing, yet energetically alive, psychologically savvy and spiritually attuned — true to the heart of yoga and Ayurveda (India's traditional holistic medical system).
-I believe healing is found in every serious yoga tradition, and use good ideas from different lineages in order to meet the specific needs of our students.
+We believe healing is found in every serious yoga tradition, and use good ideas from different lineages in order to meet the specific needs of our students.

 YAM Level 1 and the four YAM Level 2's are five-day, hands-on, roll-up-your-sleeves workshops using a personalized therapeutic approach based on a holistic assessment of function on all levels of body, mind and spirit.
 YAM uses the full palette of yogic tools including asana, pranayama, and meditation, as well as dietary and lifestyle advice.